kgruiz/chatgpt-queue/README.md

 3. Open `chrome://extensions` (Arc/Brave/Edge redirect automatically), enable **Developer mode**, then click **Load unpacked** and point at `.output/chrome-mv3`.
 4. Keep Developer mode enabled so the unpacked extension stays active.
 When you're ready to package, run `pnpm build` (or `pnpm zip`) and load the freshly built `.output/chrome-mv3` bundle.

-> Note: Chrome 133+ and its siblings now disable unpacked extensions unless Developer Mode remains on.
-Google announced the policy change in the [December 20, 2024 Chromium Extensions PSA](https://groups.google.com/a/chromium.org/g/chromium-extensions/c/cTdMVtxxooY), so make sure that toggle stays enabled while you develop or run chatgpt-queue.
+> Note: Chrome 134 and later disable unpacked extensions whenever Developer Mode is off.
+Google announced the change in the [December 20, 2024 Chromium Extensions PSA](https://groups.google.com/a/chromium.org/g/chromium-extensions/c/cTdMVtxxooY) and began enforcing it with the Chrome 134 rollout, so keep Developer Mode on while you develop or use chatgpt-queue.

 ### Firefox (temporary add-on)